TO THE MEMBERS OF ALFAVISION OVERSEAS (INDIA) LTD.

 Report on the Audit of the Standalone Financial Statements

-We have audited the accompanying financial statements of ALFAVISIONOVERSEAS (INDIA) LIMITED ("the Company") which comprise the balance sheet as atMarch 31 2019 and the Statement of Profit and Loss Statement of change in Equity andthe Statement of Cash Flows for the year then ended and notes to the financialstatements including a summary of significant accounting policies and other explanatory information(hereinafter referred to as "the financial statements'').
+We have audited the accompanying standalone financial statements of ALFAVISIONOVERSEAS (INDIA) LTD. (the "Company") which comprise the Balance Sheet asat March 31 2021 the Statement of Profit and Loss (including Other ComprehensiveIncome) the Statement of Changes in Equity and the Statement of Cash Flows ended on thatdate and a summary of significant accounting policies and other explanatory information(hereinafter referred to as the "standalone financial statements").

-In our opinion and to the best of our information and according to the explanationsgiven to us except for the possible effect of the matter describe is Basis for QualifiedOpinion Para the aforesaid financial statements give the information required by theCompanies Act 2013 (Act') in the manner so required and give a true and fair view inconformity with the Indian Accounting Standard prescribed under section 133 of the Actread with the companies (Indian accounting Standard) Rule 2015 as amended ("IndAS'') and other accounting principles generally accepted in India of the state ofaffairs of the Company as at March 31 2019 its loss change in equity and its cash flows for theyear ended on that date.
+In our opinion and to best of our information and according to explanations give to usexcept for the possible effect of the matters described in basis of Qualified Opinionpara the aforesaid financials Statements give the information required by the CompaniesAct 2013 (the "Act") in the manner so required and give a true and fair view inconformity with the Indian Accounting Standards prescribed under section 133 of the Actread with the Companies (Indian Accounting Standards) Rules 2015 as amended ("IndAS") and other accounting principles generally accepted in India of the state ofaffairs of the Company as at March 31 2021 the profit and total comprehensive incomechanges in equity and its cash flows for the year ended on that date.

 Basis for Qualified Opinion

 As mentioned in notes no 11 trade receivables amounted Rs 304912916 and advancesgiven to various parties as mentioned in note no 13 amounted 92180821 being subject toconfirmation and reconciliation the said amount is not verified by us consequentnecessary adjustment either of a revenue nature or otherwise if any upon which we areunable to comment at this stage will be made in the period they are finally settled withthe party.